 What is Rigid Bronchoscopy?

-- Rigid bronchoscope can also be used to treat airway obstruction, airway narrowing (stenosis), airway cancers, bleeding, or remove foreign body or aspirated objects
+- Rigid bronchoscope can also be used to treat airway obstruction, airway narrowing (stenosis), airway cancers, bleeding, or remove the foreign body or aspirated objects.

 - Patient always requires general anesthesia.

 - Air (ventilation) can be delivered to the patient using the rigid scope.

 - Allows for larger biopsies, tamponade (stop) bleeding areas, removal of airway tumor and foreign objects, and deploying airway devices, such as tracheobronchial stents to keep collapsing airways open.